Clip-path - Property CSS

 Simulator.

-to the demo element followed by the value chosen as the reference block.
+We apply clip-path:ellipse() to the demo element followed by the value chosen as the reference block.

-Browsers compatibility with clip-path
+Browsers compatibility with clip-path.

-property is handled well, including specifying a box after the shape function.
+The clip-path property is handled well, including specifying a box after the shape function.

 See the compatibility chart below.